 Your immersion process ends immediately.
 Fluid Attacks will remove access to all training systems and notify you of the total work hours to be put on your monthly time-worked invoice.

 1. What are the responsibilities of my job?

-In technical roles the responsibilities are typically: hack systems, audit source code, develop attack exploits, develop tools for hackers, document found vulnerabilities, configure infrastructure as code, perform peer review, present reports to customers, share knowledge with customers and co-workers, migrate obsolete information, and create new information, among others.
+In technical roles, responsibilities typically include the following: hacking systems, auditing source code, developing attack exploits, developing tools for hackers, documenting found vulnerabilities, configuring infrastructure as code, performing peer review, presenting reports to customers, sharing knowledge with customers and co-workers, migrating obsolete information and creating new information, among others.

 In short, the responsibilities defined for each role can be flexible, and we expect you to contribute ideas and adapt, depending on the needs of the company.
 We truly appreciate high technical skilled employees who, after fulfilling technical roles, can gradually migrate to non-technical roles.